 Mitchelville was the last stop on our tour.
 As we made our way back to Honey Horn, I thought about all that I had experienced during the tour.
 There was so much more I wanted to do and see before leaving the island.

 As I was thinking, Campbell, our tour guide, was quizzing the crowd on popular Gullah phrases and words.
 When he said, “Dog got four foot, but can’t walk but one road,” I thought, how apropos?
 The translation is that you should take things one day, one step at a time.

 In my case, that was very true.
 South Carolina’s Gullah heritage is vast and wide.
 I realized that it would take much more than a day to fully experience the culture in all its uniqueness and richness.
 As Campbell told me at the end of the tour, in order for the Gullah culture to remain alive, its story and history must be passed down from generation to generation.
 As the day cooled and came to an end, I was happy to have played a very small part in that effort.

 If You Go

-The Gullah Heritage Trail Tours on Hilton Head Island are held Wednesday- Saturday at 10 a.m. and 2 p.m.
-On Sunday, the tour begins at noon.
+The Gullah Heritage Trail Tours on Hilton Head Island are offered Tuesday-Saturday at 10 a.m. and 2 p.m. and Sunday at noon.
 Tours are 2 hours long and leave from the Coastal Discovery Museum, located at 70 Honey Horn Drive.
 The fare is $32 for adults and $15 for children.
 There are few opportunities to get off the van and take photos, so be sure to take good notes and consider revisiting some of the sites once the tour is over.

 Hungry?
 Don’t leave Hilton Head without a meal from Dye’s Gullah Fixins.
 The restaurant specializes in succulent Southern cuisine ranging from shrimp burgers to bourbon whiskey pork chops.
 Dye’s is open Monday-Saturday.